bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/01.overview/02.Interface/docs.md

 ![Basic Mode](/images/documentation/display/basic-mode.jpg)

-Users can click on the Advanced setting toggle while editing the template settings in order to hide or display.
+Users can click on the Advanced setting toggle while editing the template settings in order to hide or display options.

 ### Example of layout settings with advanced options enabled.
 ![Advanced Mode](/images/documentation/display/advanced-mode.jpg)